libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius
-Version .044c of the Aetherius Ai Personal Assistant/Agent/Companion by LibraryofCelsus.com
+Version .044d of the Aetherius Ai Personal Assistant/Agent/Companion by LibraryofCelsus.com

 ------
 **Recent Changes**

+• 8/20 Added Embedding Selection Menu, for now only Sentence Transformers and Hugging Face Embeddings are available.

+• 8/20 Installer bat should now be fixed.

 • 8/19 Added new GUI for the OpenAi Version of Aetherius, still a work in progress.